 Select Page

-Municipalities often provide clean water and treat wastewater.
-Filtration, separation, and treatment methods may be customized to account for variable source water characteristics from aquifers, lakes, rivers, watersheds, wells, sea water, etc..
-Feed water may be brackish, turbid, high or low PH, and have varying levels of particulate, bacteria, viruses, and so on.
-ESG Filtration offers municipal water plant operators replacement filters, spiral wound membranes, and filtration equipment for their facilities across British Columbia, Alberta, Saskatchewan, Manitoba, Northern Canada and Eastern Canada.
+Municipalities and First Nations often provide clean water and treat wastewater.
+Filtration, separation, and treatment methods may be customized to account for variable source water characteristics from aquifers, lakes, rivers, watersheds, wells, seawater, etc. Feed water may be brackish, turbid, high or low PH, and have varying levels of particulate, bacteria, viruses, and so on.
+ESG Filtration offers municipal and First Nations water plant operators replacement filters, spiral wound RO membranes (as well as NF, UF, MF), and filtration equipment for their facilities across British Columbia, Alberta, Saskatchewan, Manitoba, Northern Canada, and Eastern Canada.

 Drinking Water / Water for Consumption